anfema/ion-client-ios/amp-client/readme.md

 ## Getting collections

 All calls run through the AMP class and it's class functions.
 Most calls have synchronous and asynchronous variants, the sync variants should only be used when you are sure the object is in the cache.

+When you request a collection that is not found on the server no queued commands or success blocks will be called, just the error blocks, see [Error handling](#error-handling) for more information.

 Async variant: